Akira Kurosawa: Reputation among filmmakers

 Many filmmakers have been influenced by Kurosawa's work.
-Ingmar Bergman called his own film The Virgin Spring a "touristic... lousy imitation of Kurosawa", and added, "At that time my admiration for the Japanese cinema was at its height.
+Ingmar Bergman called his own film The Virgin Spring a "touristic... lousy imitation of Kurosawa" and added, "At that time my admiration for the Japanese cinema was at its height.
 I was almost a samurai myself!"
 Federico Fellini considered Kurosawa to be "the greatest living example of all that an author of the cinema should be".
-Steven Spielberg cited Kurosawa's cinematic vision as being important to shaping his own cinematic vision.
+Steven Spielberg cited Kurosawa's cinematic vision as shaping his own.
 Satyajit Ray, who was posthumously awarded the Akira Kurosawa Award for Lifetime Achievement in Directing at the San Francisco International Film Festival in 1992, had said earlier of Rashomon:

 Roman Polanski considered Kurosawa to be among the three film-makers he favored most, along with Fellini and Orson Welles, and picked Seven Samurai, Throne of Blood and The Hidden Fortress for praise.
 Bernardo Bertolucci considered Kurosawa's influence to be seminal: "Kurosawa's movies and La Dolce Vita of Fellini are the things that pushed me, sucked me into being a film director."
 Andrei Tarkovsky cited Kurosawa as one of his favorites and named Seven Samurai as one of his ten favorite films.
 Sidney Lumet called Kurosawa the "Beethoven of movie directors".
 Werner Herzog reflected on film-makers with whom he feels kinship and the movies that he admires: